may5hap/GNN-based-routing/examples/readme.md

 This folder shows two examples of GNN.The first is based on torch_geometric and the second is based on dgl.So,to run this code,you should first install torch_geometric and dgl respectively.
 The url of how to install torch_geometric is:https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html;
-The url of how to install dgl is:https://github.com/dmlc/dgl/tree/0.4.x The data you might use is released in the folder Dataset.
+The url of how to install dgl is:https://github.com/dmlc/dgl/tree/0.4.x The data you might use is released in the folder datasets.